eurus13/synthetic_phonics_teaching_tool/README.md

 # synthetic_phonics_teaching_tool
-Synthetic phonics sounds for teaching English as foreign language
+Broswer based keyboard with synthetic phonics sounds for teaching English as foreign language

 Notes: currently not workign in Firefox